andrecolon/andrecolon/README.md

 - I’m currently working on ...
 Learning Laravel and Vue
 - I’m currently mastering ...
 JavasSript
 - I’m looking to collaborate on ...
-Bible based & Chicldren's learning applications
+Ancient Eastern based & Children learning applications
 - I’m looking for help with ...
 State Management
 - Ask me about ...
 Graphic Design
 - How to reach me: ...[email, or FB]